mariusconstantin93/Coqui-XTTS-V2-Enhanced-AppleSilicon-Nvidia-AMD-CPU/README.md

 ## 📋 What is this?

-Professional voice cloning script using Coqui XTTS V2, with **universal GPU acceleration** (NVIDIA, AMD, Apple Silicon) and advanced features that make it superior to using raw XTTS V2.
+A high-performance voice cloning engine built on Coqui XTTS v2, featuring universal GPU acceleration (NVIDIA / AMD / Apple Silicon) and a superior workflow that outperforms raw XTTS v2 in speed, quality, and control.

 ## ✨ Why use this script instead of raw Coqui XTTS V2?